AMIN-MAN13/AMIN-MAN13/README.md

 # Hi there! 👋
 ## About Me
-🎓 Master's student in Computer Science
-🔍 Specialized in Database Systems and Data Engineering
+I am a Master of Science graduate in Technical Computer Science 🔍 Specialized in Database Systems and Data Engineering
 💡 Focus on graph algorithms and distributed data systems
 🎯 Currently working on multi-module data transfer systems